Ford Torino Talladega: Production numbers

-Collectors
+Collectability

-Today, a Torino Talladega is a very collectible car.
-It was a special purpose built vehicle (some have even called it a "showroom race car") with a very strong racing history, with major links to the NASCAR teams of 1969, that achieved great success during the Aero Wars.
-Those few examples that still exist today, do so in very limited numbers.
-Until recently, their values had not risen nearly as high as the Mopar "aero cars" in spite of their rarity and their great track successes during the pinnacle of stock car racing (the aero wars years).
+Today, the Torino Talladega is considered a collectible car.
+It was a special purpose built vehicle (some have even called it a "showroom race car") with a strong racing history, and major links to the NASCAR teams of 1969, that achieved great success during the Aero Wars.
+The few examples that still exist today, do so in very limited numbers.
+Until recently, their values had not risen nearly as high as the Mopar "aero cars" in spite of their rarity and their track successes during the Aero Wars years.
 Some experts have assumed that this was due to the sheer outrageousness of the Dodge Charger Daytona and the Plymouth Superbird, with their bolted on huge rear wings and nose cones; as the MOPAR winged cars' prices had eclipsed the far more subtle, and aerodynamically integrated, bodywork of the Ford Torino Talladega and its sibling, the Mercury Cyclone Spoiler II.
-Regardless, most experts still consider the Talladegas and the Spoiler IIs to be very undervalued; but, in 1969 (and overall during the two years of the Aero Wars) Ford's Talladegas (and Spoiler IIs) owned the high banks of NASCAR and ARCA.